wxlin1983/ahodslr/README.md

 You will need to download Canon SDK from their official website.
 I suggest you updating your camera to the latest firmware, otherwise this code might not work.

-Test with Canon SDK v2.15.
+Tested with Canon SDK v2.15.